SEU-ACAL/reproduce-AssertSolver-DAC-25/README.md

 ## Directory Structure

 - `testbench`: Testbench we open-sourced
+- `train`: Code for training
 - `fix.py`: Script for running repairs based on our released model

 ## Model Link

-The model we open-sourced can is now available for download from [AssertSolver](https://huggingface.co/1412312anonymous/AssertSolver).
+The model we open-sourced is now available for download from [AssertSolver](https://huggingface.co/1412312anonymous/AssertSolver).

-## Pre-requisities
+## Pre-requisites

 Linux operating system